MichaelDeBoey/gatsby-remark-embedder/README.md

 ## This solution

-`gatsby-remark-embedder` tries to solve this problem for you by letting you just copy-paste the link to the sandbox/tweet/video you want to embed on a separate line and replace it with the proper embed-code.
+`gatsby-remark-embedder` tries to solve this problem for you by letting you just copy-paste the link to the pen/player/sandbox/tweet/video you want to embed right from within your browser onto a separate line (surrounded by empty lines) and replace it with the proper embed-code.

 ## Table of Contents